Shadyar-Bzhar-Othman/iconify_design_flutter/README.md

 # Iconify Design Flutter 🚀

-`iconify_design_flutter` is a Flutter package that fetches and displays SVG icons from [Iconify](https://icon-sets.iconify.design).
+`iconify_design_flutter` is a Flutter package that allows you to use icons from [Iconify](https://icon-sets.iconify.design).
 It caches icons locally after the first fetch, making subsequent loads instant.

 ---